uetcis/TOBUS/README.md

-**This is a mod of TOBUS by @piotr-tomczyk whow is unreachable (for me) and seems to have other prorities now.
+**This is a mod of TOBUS by @piotr-tomczyk who is unreachable (for me) and seems to have other prorities now.
 I took the liberty to add some functionality and keep this tool alive.\
 All credits go to @piotr-tomczyk .**
 --------------------------------------------------------------------------------------------------------------------------------
 ​Hello Toliss simmers I think I have a real treat to you.